openseattle/hack-to-end-homelessness/_posts/2014-05-05-media-roundup.md

 layout: post
 ---

-Thanks again to all our amazing participants for the inspiring work you did this weekend.
-We are working to get <i>all</i> the projects showcased on the home page, but in the meantime, we thought you would enjoy seeing media coverage from this weekend.
-It's not all 100 percent accurate, but hey - together, we got the word out about homelessness, inspired people to take action, and built some really cool stuff.
+Thanks again to all our amazing participants for the inspiring work you did this weekend!
+We are working to get <i>all</i> the projects showcased on the home page, but in the meantime, we thought you would enjoy seeing a roundup of our media coverage.
+It's not all 100 percent accurate, but hey - together, we learned a lot about homelessness in Seattle, inspired people to take action, and built some really cool stuff, and we think that came through in the coverage.
+Congratulations again!

 <strong>KOMO 4 News</strong> (Joel Moreno): <a href="http://www.komonews.com/news/local/Hackers-brainstorm-new-technologies-to-help-Seattles-homeless-257896911.html?tab=video&c=y">Hackers brainstorm new technologies to help Seattle's homeless</a><p>
 <strong>Geekwire</strong>  (Taylor Soper): <a href="http://www.geekwire.com/2014/hack-end-homelessness-recap-maps-social-networks-startup-ideas/">Hack to End Homelessness: Maps, social networks, and other ideas to help Seattle's homeless</a><p>